The Workplace Track

 This program will provide an informative annual review of workers’ compensation case law, a legislative update, and an address by the agency chairman on current issues facing the workers’ compensation system.

 You Will Learn

-- The latest workers’ compensation case law from decisions rendered by the Compensation Review Board and Connecticut courts
+- The latest workers’ compensation case law from decisions rendered by the Compensation Review Board and Connecticut Appellate and Supreme Courts

 - About recent legislative developments

-- About issues of interest from the perspective of the chairman
+- About issues of interests from the perspective of the chairman

 Francis “Bud” X. Drapeau, Leighton Katz & Drapeau, Vernon

-Attorney Drapeau is a partner in the firm of Leighton, Katz & Drapeau with a principal office in Vernon.
+Francis “Bud” X. Drapeau is a partner in the firm of Leighton, Katz & Drapeau with a principal office in Vernon.
 His practice consists primarily of representing claimants in the workers’ compensation forum and on appeal.
+He is currently chairman of the Workers’ Compensation Section of the CBA.
 Attorney Drapeau is a Board Certified Workers’ Compensation Specialist.
 He has lectured on various workers’ compensation topics for both the Connecticut Bar Association and the Connecticut Trial Lawyers Association.